Is there a lot of crime in Saint-Joseph?

 - Are healthcare and health insurance expensive in Saint-Joseph?

-- What are emergency services like in Saint-Joseph?
+- What are the visa & residency requirements in Saint-Joseph?

 Is there a lot of crime in Saint-Joseph?